Diversity at CAPS

 The conflict and deep polarization of our political community continues past the divisive 2020 election, bringing to light the depths to which our nation is embedded in systemic and personal racism.
 We have witnessed what many of us cannot imagine seeing in our lifetimes: A deadly riot at the Capitol building and different versions of “truth” impacting the validity of a Presidential election.
 Some of this was fueled by neo-Nazi and white supremacists groups.
 We strongly and wholeheartedly condemn these actions and beliefs, and we directly challenge the bigotry and hatred exhibited.

-As psychologists, we recognize that it is likely many of the individuals who ascribe to white supremacist and neo-Nazi beliefs have come to their views through their own painful experiences of fear, loss, interpersonal trauma, social and cultural isolation, implicit and explicit bias, and generational family teachings.
+As mental health professionals, we recognize that it is likely many of the individuals who ascribe to white supremacist and neo-Nazi beliefs have come to their views through their own painful experiences of fear, loss, interpersonal trauma, social and cultural isolation, implicit and explicit bias, and generational family teachings.
 We know that white privilege prevents awareness for those who have it to its effects by its very design.
 We know hate is learned, and it feeds upon fear.
 And we believe for those willing to lean into their own discomfort to examine themselves, when they are met with compassion, hate and pain can be disentangled and healed.
 Our nation has a long struggle behind us and in front of us as we forge our way forward.

 The grief, fear, rage and shock elicited by the murders of George Floyd, Breonna Taylor, Botham Jean, Adam Toledo, Ma’Khai Bryant, Duante Wright and so many others are legitimate, important, and real.
 We have not forgotten Alton Sterling, Philandro Castile, Sandra Bland, Eric Garner and the hundreds of other Black lives lost to reported and unreported police brutality. #blacklivesmatter and the rallies that support it are legitimate, important, and real.
 Asian lives have also been disproportionately targeted in the last year given the hate and false information disseminated about the COVID-19 virus.
 Asian and Asian Americans have been persecuted and we at TWU CAPS stand against anti-Asian hate.
 We remember the six Asian women killed in Atlanta this year as well as countless others who are randomly attacked on the street for being of Asian descent.
 Our nation’s struggle to find solutions at our borders that acknowledge the humanity of asylum seekers and those longing for a better life for their families and themselves continues.
 We stand with those who are vulnerable and long for safety, security, and a future.